“Fresh-Air” Intake – What I’ve Learned

 Planned Fix After the Duct Is Re-Attached

-- Install a prefab filter plenum directly after the exterior intake, using a cartridge in the MERV 8–13 range to tackle smoke and fine dust.
+- Install a prefab filter box directly after the exterior intake, using a rated filter to tackle smoke and fine dust.

 - Keep the standard whole-house filter at the furnace as a second layer.